Nicholas II: First World War

-The outbreak of war on 1 August 1914 found Russia grossly unprepared.
+The outbreak of war found Russia grossly unprepared.
 Russia and her allies placed their faith in her army, the famous 'Russian steamroller'.
 Its pre-war regular strength was 1,400,000; mobilization added 3,100,000 reserves and millions more stood ready behind them.
-In every other respect, however, Russia was unprepared for war.
-Germany had ten times as much railway track per square mile, and whereas Russian soldiers travelled an average of 1290 km to reach the front, German soldiers traveled less than a quarter of that distance.
-Russian heavy industry was still too small to equip the massive armies the Tsar could raise, and her reserves of munitions were pitifully small; while the German army in 1914 was better equipped than any other, man-for-man, the Russians were severely short on artillery pieces, shells, motorized transports, and even boots.
-With the Baltic Sea barred by German U-boats and the Dardanelles by the guns of Germany's ally, the Ottoman Empire, Russia initially could receive help only via Archangel, which was frozen solid in winter, or via Vladivostok, which was over 6400 km from the front line.
-By 1915, a rail line was built north from Petrozavodsk to the Kola Gulf and this connection laid the foundation of the ice-free port of what eventually was called Murmansk.
-The Russian High Command was moreover greatly weakened by the mutual contempt between Vladimir Sukhomlinov, the Minister of War, and the incompetent Grand Duke Nicholas Nikolayevich who commanded the armies in the field.
-In spite of all of this, an immediate attack was ordered against the German province of East Prussia.
-The Germans mobilised there with great efficiency and completely defeated the two Russian armies which had invaded.
-The Battle of Tannenberg, where an entire Russian army was annihilated, cast an ominous shadow over Russia's future.
-Russia had great success against both the Austro-Hungarian and Ottoman armies from the very beginning of the war, but they never succeeded against the might of the German Army.
+In other respects, however, Russia was unprepared.
+Germany had ten times as much railway track per square mile, and whereas Russian soldiers travelled an average of 1290 km to reach the front, German soldiers traveled a quarter of that.
+Russian heavy industry was too small to equip the massive armies the Tsar could raise, and her reserves of munitions were small; while the Imperial German Army in 1914 was better equipped than any other, the Russians were short on artillery pieces, shells, motorized transports, and even boots.
+With the Baltic Sea barred by German U-boats and the Dardanelles by the guns of Germany's ally, the Ottoman Empire, Russia initially could receive help only via Archangel, which was frozen in winter, or via Vladivostok, which was over 6400 km from the front.
+By 1915, a railway was built north from Petrozavodsk to the Kola Gulf and this connection laid the foundation of the ice-free port of Murmansk.
+The Russian High Command was weakened by the contempt between Vladimir Sukhomlinov, the Minister of War, and incompetent Grand Duke Nicholas Nikolayevich who commanded the armies in the field.
+In spite of all this, an immediate attack was ordered against the German province of East Prussia.
+The Germans defeated the Russians, and the Battle of Tannenberg, where a Russian army was annihilated, cast an ominous shadow over Russia's future.
+Russia had great success against the Austro-Hungarian and Ottoman armies, but never succeeded against the German Army.
 In September 1914, to relieve pressure on France, the Russians were forced to halt a successful offensive against Austria-Hungary in Galicia to attack German-held Silesia.